National Incontinence is America’s source for bladder control products.

 With each change, it’s important to thoroughly clean the diaper area to reduce infections.
 The skin should be cleansed, moisturized, and protected.
 Disposable washcloths, like the Tena washcloths, are convenient because they’re easy to use and can be used for gentle perineal care.
 Rinse-free cleansers, such as the Tena Wash Cream, can easily be wiped on and off and moisturizes and protects even the most delicate skin.

 After changing, it’s important to properly dispose of your soiled incontinence products.
-The Akord Adult Diaper Disposal System makes disposal of used diapers and pull ups easy, discreet, and hygienic.
+The Janibell Adult Diaper Disposal System makes disposal of used diapers and pull ups easy, discreet, and hygienic.
 With a rubber seal around the diaper disposal’s trap door, urine and fecal odors are well-controlled.
 You also won’t have to make multiple trips to the dumpsters as this diaper pail is large enough to fit at least 10 adult briefs – no matter the size.

 Incontinence Aids and Limited Mobility